-In the previous financial year, company had renewed the lease on office premise for a term of 2 years from 1 January 2023 to 31 December 2024 (2022: 1 January 2021 to 31 December 2022).
+In the current financial year, company had renewed the lease on office premise for a term of 2.5 years from 1 January 2025 to 30 June 2027.

 Provision for reinstatement costs

 Provision for reinstatement costs is recognised for expected costs for dismantling, removal and restoration of the leasehold improvements, upon expiry of the lease, based on the best estimate of the expenditure with reference to past experience.